Health Systems Reeling from Global Pandemic

 - Unemployment rates are increasing

-- Fear and anxiety are disrupting our sleep
+- Fear and anxiety is disrupting our sleep

 - Substance abuse and opioid-related deaths are on the rise